alfonzii/rust-thesis-oracles/dlc_fast_prototyping/dokumentacia.md

 Takto nam potom vznikne `step` no a step potom mozeme zaokruhlovat na najblizsi integer.
 Takymto sposobom dostaneme relativne rozumny linearny narast / pokles integer hodnot.
 Ak by `step` nebol float a nezaokruhlovali by sme, tak by bol problem s tym, ze zvysky by sa nepripocitavali a narast hodnot by potom nebol linearny.
 Priklad, `len` = 10, `diff` = 12.
 12/10 = 1.2.
 Keby ze mame `step` integer, tak je to 1 a k payout 11 a 12 by sme sa ani nedostali.
 Ked vsak budeme zaokruhlovat float, tak to bude pomerne linearne.
 Pozn.: jediny problem robia hodnoty x.5, tam to bude vzdy trochu neferove voci jednej alebo druhej strane - podla toho, ako budeme zaokruhlovat.
 Je to vsak stale ferovejsie, nez nezaokruhlovat vobec a pouzivat iba integer `step`.

+**[17.3.2025]**
+Parser zatial fungoval, ale bez testov a nevalidoval vstupy.
+Dorobili sme validaciu, validujeme naparsovany vstup, a takisto validujeme aj toto, ze nam padol `serde_json` na deserializacii - pre empty vstup alebo negativne hodnoty do unsigned.
+Vyrobili sme na to aj testy.
+A takisto vo volani funkcii tak ked dostaneme error, tak by sme mali byt schopny gracefully ukoncit program a vypisat error, namiesto panic (v main).
+Validacia mozno neni uplne kompletna, ale zaviedli se tam niekolko pravidiel tak, aby davali zmysel a aby odchytili aspon tie najcastejsie a evidentne problemy, ktore by mohli nastat.
+Prepis z pravidiel zadavanych do cahtgpt je tu:
+1. Intervals in payoutIntervals should be continuous in outcomes.
+It means, that at what eventOutcome one interval ends (second point of interval), following interval and its first point must start at the same eventOutcome.
+2. First point at first interval must start at zero.
+3. eventOutcome of last interval of last point should end on number 2^NB_DIGITS - 1.
+NB_DIGITS might be taken out from oracle.nb_digits in input, or you can take it from #file:constants.rs .
+4. outcomePayout must always be less than or equal to sum of offerCollateral and acceptCollateral.
+5. outcomePayout must always be non-negative.
+6. offerCollateral and acceptCollateral must be unsigned integers.
+7. If feeRate is bigger than 25 * 250, then it's set very high and is considered incorrect.
+8. Each of payoutIntervals should have exactly 2 points.
+Not more, not less.
+9. contractDescriptor should have at least one interval.
+10. Input contract as a whole should be non-empty, meaning, that every element should have some initialized and parsed value.
+11. `nb_digits` from contract should be equal to `NB_DIGITS` constant in code

+s tym, ze pravidlo 5. a 6. by malo byt zarucene pouzitim `unsigned` typu.
+Tj. failne to este pri deserializacii, ak by bola chyba.

+K tomu potom takisto mame vyrobene testovacie vstupy, kde kazdy by mal breakovat nejake pravidlo.
+Testovacie vstupy sa teraz volaju inak, ale prekopirujem sem odpoved z chatgpt ako to vyrobil on:

+Below is a step-by-step outline followed by 10 new JSON files, each violating exactly one rule in separate ways:

+1. test_noncontinuous.json – Breaks rule #1 (non-continuous intervals).
+2. test_nonzero_first_point.json – Breaks rule #2 (first point not 0).
+3. test_last_outcome_not_final.json – Breaks rule #3 (last outcome != 2^NB_DIGITS - 1).
+4. test_invalid_payout_level.json – Breaks rule #4 (payout > sum of collaterals).
+5. test_negative_payout.json – Breaks rule #5 (negative payout).
+6. test_invalid_collateral.json – Breaks rule #6 (collateral < 1).
+7. test_excessive_feerate.json – Breaks rule #7 (feeRate too high).
+8. test_invalid_interval_points.json – Breaks rule #8 (interval has more/less than 2 points).
+9. test_no_intervals.json – Breaks rule #9 (no intervals present).
+10. test_empty_contract.json – Breaks rule #10 (everything is zero-empty).